me-tusharchandra/WA-Memory-Agent/README.md

 1. **Send a text message**:
    - New memories: "I got a haircut today", "Meeting with John at 3pm"
    - Search queries: "What did I plan for dinner?", "Show me my recent photos"
+   - Reminder requests: "Remind me to call mom tomorrow at 3pm"
 2. **Send an image**: Images are processed and saved with metadata
 3. **Send a voice note**: Audio is transcribed and saved as text memory
 4. **List memories**: `/list` - Shows your recent memories